luk036/luk036.github.io/latch/intro.md

 ## Why Useful-Skew Design?

-- Imagine in a high-speed railway system, it is request that the departure times of trains in any stations has to be the same, what do you think?
+- Imagine in a high-speed railway system, it is requested that the departure times of trains in any stations have to be the same, what do you think? 🤔

 - Currently, most of our digital chips is working like this, it is called *zero-skew design*.